xim3320/SPaRTAN/SPaRTAN_python/README.md

 pandas, pickle, numpy, random, os, sklearn, scipy, Cython,

 ### Cython extension built
-There are two Cython extension modules.
-We have built them in local Windows and a Linux system. .pyd files are for Windows system; .so files are for Linux and Mac system.
-You can download based on your operating system.
-If they are not compatible with your platform, then you need to build them on site.
+There are two Cython extension modules needed for running SPARTAN.
+We have built the extensions under Windows(.pyx files) and Linux/Mac (.so files) system.
+You can download ones based on your operating system.
+If they are not compatible with your platform, then you need to build Cython extension on site.
+The follwoings are the instruction how to build the Cython extension

-- build cythLeastR extention modue
+- build cythLeastR extension modue

 	1. Goto folder "cythKrnPlus built", then execute command: